nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Foster Manager requests to add fosterer to the System.
-2. System displays confirmation message of the fosterer successfully added.
+2. System adds the specified fosterer.
-3. System displays the updated current list of fosterers.

    Use case ends.